gabrielelana/vim-markdown/README.md

 <a name="TODO" />
 ## TODO
-* Improve performance, something in the last changes had an impact on performance
 * Folding
   * Fold HTML blocks
   * Skip empty lines in lists to be able to fold list items separated by empty lines as an unique list